andyshar/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### The Model
+In this project I decided to mimic state behavior by using 3 flags:
+- `has_car_ahead`
+- `has_car_left`
+- `has_car_right`

+When the code detects that it is going to hit car which it is following it sets the flag `has_car_ahead` to `true`.
+It is done by calculating our car and potential collision car position, when our future position reaches the other car we should be alarmed.
+When such situation occurs 2 things happens:
+- car slows
+- car checks if it is able to change lane

+Checking possibility of changing lane is made by checking data from sensor fusion about other cars and finding if they are on collision curse with our lane changing.
+The rules is that if there are cars on the near lane within 30 meters, it is not safe to take the turn.

+In such situation, the cars keeps the lane and just slows down in order not to hit followed car.
+But when any of flags in `has_car_left` and `has_car_right` is set to `false`, the car will make lane change, and whole process will work again.

+### Smoothening trajectory

+To avoid to sharp turns, `spline` library is used to generate smooth trajectory.
+In order to generate trajectory, I use previous point as well as new ones which are in 3 step ahead:
+- 30 units
+- 60 units
+- 90 units

+It is important that this trajectory takes into consideration our lane position because new points should be positioned in the correct lane.

+### Acceleration jerk

+In order to avoid this type of problem, I decided to gradually change the speed of the car depending on situation.
+When car cannot make a lane change, it adjusts speed for the current lane, but when situation is better, it accelerates up to desired speed `49.5`.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).